 What’s better than having your mouth poked and vacuumed under a hot lamp?
 Well, a few things.
 Let’s be honest, whether you’re in Reno, NV, or New York City, the feelings around trips to the dentist are generally the same: it hurts, and all the nights you almost flossed don’t amount to much once that chair starts leaning back.

-With tooth decay affecting 91% of Americans between age 20 and 64, it isn’t hard to understand why so many of us let out a heavy sigh when a postcard from the dentist arrives in the mail.
-But it doesn’t have to be this way; in fact, trips to the dentist can be a breeze with a few small changes in lifestyle and oral care routine:
+Tooth decay affects 91% of Americans between age 20 and 64.
+Which is why we let out a heavy sigh when a postcard from the dentist arrives in the mail.
+But it doesn’t have to be this way.
+Trips to the dentist can be a breeze with a few small changes in lifestyle and oral care routine:

-This suggestion runs the risk of earning some well-deserved eye-rolls, but with research linking poor brushing habits to higher chances of Alzheimer’s, heart attack, and stroke, the brush needs a little attention.
-Tooth brushing comes as second nature to many of us, but it’s how well—and often—that makes the difference in the overall health of your mouth and body.
+This suggestion runs the risk of earning some well-deserved eye-rolls.
+However, research links poor brushing habits to higher chances of Alzheimer’s, heart attack, and stroke.
+Brushing our teeth comes as second nature to many of us.
+The difference in the overall heath of our mouth and body comes from how well- and often- we brush.
 According to the Mayo Clinic and American Dental Association, you should try for a good, two-minute brush with fluoride toothpaste at least twice a day.

 You’ve done a beautiful, two-minute brush and your mouth feels fantastic—no one will ever know about the chili dog and fries, there’s simply no way.
 But, what about all that stuff in-between your teeth?
 Time to break out the floss.
 Sure, it’s a lot of work, but flossing is a key component to long-lasting oral health.
 According to the Center of Disease Control and Prevention, nearly half of all Americans over 30 have some form of gum disease.
 So, work some floss into your routine and make sure all that brushing doesn’t go to waste.